-Thought this recipe was given to us by author and former Gramercy Tavern managing partner Nick Mautone, it is a classic cocktail.
-Named after a piece of artillery during World War I, this drink was originally made with gin.
-Over time it became more popular using brandy.
+This recipe, given to us by author and former Gramercy Tavern managing partner Nick Mautone, is a classic.
+Named after a piece of World War I–era artillery, the French 75 was originally made with gin.
+Over time it became more popular made with brandy.

 - 6 cubes brown or white sugar, or 3 teaspoons granulated brown or white sugar

 - 6 ounces brandy (or gin)

 - 6 lemon wedges